Designed by Edward Welby Pugin (1834-75)

 An undated record of this model, inscribed ‘front elevation of chair quarter real size Designed by E. Welby Pugin’, is preserved in the National Archive, Kew (BT/43/58, no. 245877) – illustrated in our Furniture and Works of Art (2006), no. 9.

 Several chairs, identical to the present example, survive in private collections.
 Another was formerly in the collection of the painter P.H.
 Calderon (see Truth Beauty and Design: Victorian, Edwardian and Later Decorative Art, 1986, p.
 32).

-Three close variants (with brass feet) are illustrated in Jeremy Cooper, Victorian and Edwardian Furniture and Interiors, 1987, fig. 117.
-One is in the collection of the Metropolitan Museum of Art – with a design registration diamond for 17 October 1870 – (1993.134), and another belongs to the Museum of Modern Art, New York (SC7.1987; sold Christies South Kensington, 15 April 1987, lot 98).
-Other versions, more and less elaborate, have also passed through the market over the past four decades.
-For example, a pine variant, with solid sides; Sotheby’s, London, 12 November 1992, lot 72.
+Less robust variants of the present design are recorded: they have four rather than five holes on each side, and small brass feet at the front.
+These too may have come from the Granville Hotel, but were also likely identical to the versions manufactured later by Cox & Sons and C & R Light.
+Three of these close variants (with brass feet) are illustrated in Jeremy Cooper, Victorian and Edwardian Furniture and Interiors, 1987, fig. 117.
+Another is in the collection of the Metropolitan Museum of Art – with a design registration diamond for 17 October 1870 – (1993.134), and further example belongs to the Museum of Modern Art, New York (SC7.1987; sold Christies South Kensington, 15 April 1987, lot 98).
+Other variants, more and less elaborate, have also passed through the market over the past four decades.
+For example, a pine example, with solid sides (Sotheby’s, London, 12 November 1992, lot 72).

 Other variants have been noted with more conventional legs, supporting an upholstered seat and similarly curved ‘klismos-inspired’ back.